aditigargUM/NLPProject/README.md

 # Progress:
+Update [Garima] You can download the requirements.txt file and create your own conda environment with it and run the ipynb or py files to see output on a small sample of eli5 dataset.

 So far I have generated a dataset that contains -

 All QA type data from MS Marco where there is a well formed answer present for a query.
 More details here - https://huggingface.co/datasets/ms_marco/viewer/v2.1/validation